2009 Cleveland Browns season: Week 12: at Cincinnati Bengals

 The Browns headed to Cincinnati to face their in-state rivals in Week 12.
 The Bengals struck first with 2 field goals by Shayne Graham and a touchdown reception by J. P. Foschi in the first half.
 Brady Quinn had a touchdown run in the third, but another Bengals field goal and defense put the Browns away.

-With the loss, the Browns fell to 1–10 and were officially eliminated from postseason contention.
+With the loss, the Browns fell to 1–10 and were officially eliminated from postseason contention for the 7th straight year.